What do you want to learn?

 Yes!
 Fulfillment centers receive inventory, sort and shelf products in their respective bin, shelf, or pallet locations, and keep track of units on-hand.
 The goal of warehousing inventory in a fulfillment center is to turn over stock quickly and ship orders out as efficiently as possible.

-Most fulfillment centers will provide technology to help ecommerce businesses manage their inventory from afar, including tools to know when to proactively order more inventory to prevent stockouts.
+Most fulfillment centers will provide technology to help ecommerce businesses manage their inventory from afar, including inventory tracking tools that help you know when to proactively reorder product to prevent stockouts.

 How many square feet do I need?